-The study sought to assess the knowledge and practice of current family planning procedures among women in their reproductive age in the Awutu Senya East Municipality.
 Knowledge and practice of family planning was observed to be high.
 Educational level attained, marital status and number of children were the factors found to be significantly associated with knowledge.
 Marital status and number of children significantly influenced practice.
-Knowledge and practice was observed to be high but there was astrong positive correlation between knowledge score and practice score on family planning.
-This is an indication that knowledge translates into practice.
+Knowledge and practice was observed to be high and there was astrong positive correlation between knowledge and practice on family planning.
 Fear of side effects of using contraceptives was major reason cited for not practicing family planning.
 There would therefore be the need to educate women on side effects and also organize educational programmes for women with regards to concentraceptive use in the municipality.
 The study therefore rejects the null hypothesis that women in their productive age in Awutu Senya East Municipality do not have adequate knowledge and practice of modern family planning procedures.